Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Introduction

-We call~$\sigma$ a \emph{closure ordering} of~$G$.
 The weak closure number~$\gamma$ of a graph~$G$ is never larger than~$d+1$ where~$d$ is the degeneracy of~$G$ and also never larger than the closure number~$c$ of~$G$.
 Consequently, fixed-parameter algorithms for~$\gamma$ are, in principle, preferable to those for the closure number~$c$ or the degeneracy~$d$.
 From an application point of view, the weak closure number is also an excellent parameter in such graphs since it tends to take on very small values in real-world social networks~\cite{FRSWW20} (see also Table~\ref{tab:c-closure}).
 Fox et al.~\cite{FRSWW20} showed that a graph has~$\Oh(3^{\gamma/3}\cdot n^2)$ many maximal cliques which, again using known clique enumeration algorithms, gives an algorithm that enumerates all maximal cliques in $\Oh^*(3^{\gamma/3})$~time.
+Very recently, it was shown that \textsc{Dominating Set} is FPT with respect to~$\gamma+k$~\cite{LS21} and that several problems like \textsc{Connected Vertex Cover} and \textsc{Induced Matching} admit kernels of size~$k^{\Oh(\gamma)}$~\cite{KKS21}.

-\subparagraph{Our Results.} In a nutshell, we show that weak closure can be applied to a variety of graph problems that are related to searching for sparse or dense subgraphs; our main results are listed in Table~\ref{tab:results}.
+\paragraph{Our Results} In a nutshell, we show that low weak closure helps in solving a variety of graph problems that are related to searching for sparse or dense subgraphs or for sparse or dense dominating sets.
+Our main results for clique relaxations are listed in Table~\ref{tab:results}; our main results for variants of \textsc{Dominating Set} are listed in \Cref{tab:results2}.

 Our results improve over the state of the art in the following sense: the best known tractability results for these problems employ the degeneracy of the input graph as a parameter and, as discussed above, the weak closure is essentially a smaller parameter.
 For some problems, we also provide results for the $c$-closure parameter.
 There are two reasons for this.
 First, for some problems we obtain better running time bounds for the parameter~$c$.
 Second, we provide some lower bounds for the problems under consideration and, whenever possible, we provide them for the larger closure parameter~$c$.
-From a practical point of view, the most important results are, in our opinion, the enumeration algorithms for maximal non-induced bicliques and maximal $s$-plexes whose running time grows moderately with~$\gamma$.
-Our algorithms to enumerate all maximal~$s$-plexes and non-induced bicliques are based on the algorithm to enumerate all maximal cliques in weakly~$\gamma$-closed graphs~\cite{FRSWW20}.
-Independently, Husić and Roughgarden~\cite{HR20} obtained similar results for the enumeration of maximal~$s$-plexes and further dense subgraphs parameterized by the~$c$-closure; it seems that their algorithms for $s$-plex enumeration can be adapted to parameterization by weak closure as well~\cite{HR20}.